 It is time to test to see if these tuned hyperparameters will make a tangible difference in our model performance.
 Using our optimized Random Forest model, we’ll conduct cross-validation using RepeatedStratifiedKFold to generate the new roc_auc score.
 The new roc_auc of 0.70165 is an improvement from the initial number of 0.662905.

 After observing an improvement in the roc_auc score using RandomizedSearchCV, we went ahead and ran GridSearchCV based on our learnings from previous tuning work.
 The GridSearchCV procedure did not generate a better roc_auc metric versus the RandomizedSearchCV.
 For the Kaggle competition, we’ll use the randomized search fitted model to make the predictions and submit our results.

-With Random Forest, we are able to use labeled train data to understand what features are important.
+With Random Forest, we can use labeled train data to understand what features are important.
 In applying PCA with KMeans, we reduced the number of features and understood relevant clusters of people that represented the customer base of the mail-order company.

-A couple of improvements can be made to further enhance the performance in unsupervised and supervised learning approaches.
+A few improvements can be made further to enhance the performance in unsupervised and supervised learning approaches.
 First, rather than dropping features with a high % of missing values, applying different imputation strategies might have helped retain more information about the data set.

 In the supervised learning section, different imputation methods could have been adopted to retain more information and thus create a more predictive model.
-We could also have tried different hyperparameter settings to further tune the Random Forest model.
-We could have also used a different metric to select the best-performing model after oversampling and undersampling techniques were applied.
+We could also have tried different hyperparameter settings to tune the Random Forest model further.
+We could have also used a different metric to select the best-performing model after applying oversampling and undersampling techniques.